 Each 26 byte message shall begin with a 5 byte header followed by 21 bytes of data.
 Numerical (such as the Unique ID) shall be expressed in Network Byte Order (MSB First).
 Other numerical values that represent a magnitude (such as Lat, Lon, Weight, Alt, etc.) shall be expressed as “little endian” (LSB First).

 Message Header

-The message header includes the Message Type, Protocol Version and Unique ID and must be sent in each message.
-If the first byte of the Unique ID is 0x00, then the remaining 3 bytes shall be the ICAO 24-Bit Aircraft Address (Mode-S Code).
+The message header includes the Message Type and Protocol Version and must be sent in each message.